selkies-project/docker-nvidia-egl-desktop/README.md

 ```
 docker run --gpus 1 -it --tmpfs /dev/shm:rw -e TZ=UTC -e SIZEW=1920 -e SIZEH=1080 -e REFRESH=60 -e DPI=96 -e CDEPTH=24 -e PASSWD=mypasswd -e WEBRTC_ENCODER=nvh264enc -e BASIC_AUTH_PASSWORD=mypasswd -p 8080:8080 ghcr.io/selkies-project/nvidia-egl-desktop:latest
 ```
-> NOTES: The container tags available are `latest` and `22.04` for Ubuntu 22.04, and `20.04` for Ubuntu 20.04,.
+> NOTES: The container tags available are `latest` and `22.04` for Ubuntu 22.04, and `20.04` for Ubuntu 20.04.
+[Persistent container tags](https://github.com/selkies-project/docker-nvidia-egl-desktop/pkgs/container/nvidia-egl-desktop) are available in the form `22.04-20210101010101`.
 Replace all instances of `mypasswd` with your desired password. `BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.
 The container must not be run in privileged mode.

 The environment variable `VGL_DISPLAY` can also be passed to the container, but only do so after you understand what it implicates with VirtualGL, valid values being either `egl[n]`, or `/dev/dri/card[n]` only when `--device=/dev/dri` was used for the container.